 5. Cookies and Web Beacons

 Cookies are small data files that a website places on your device for record-keeping purposes.
 Web beacons are transparent pixel images that are used in collecting information about website usage.
 They assist us in making your interactions with IP.com easy and meaningful by providing enhanced functionality and aggregate traffic data.

 You have many choices with regards to the management of cookies on your computer.
 All major browsers allow you to block or delete cookies from your system, but if you choose to block or delete cookies, it may limit your use of certain features or functions on IP.com.
 To learn more about your ability to manage cookies and web beacons, please consult the privacy features in your browser.

 6. Third-Party Advertisers; Do Not Track Signals

 Do Not Track.

 IP.com does not respond to web browser “do not track” signals or other similar mechanisms.

 IP.com may contain links to other websites that have their own separate terms and conditions and privacy policies.
 We have no control over, and assume no responsibility for, the content, policies, and practices of any third-party websites.
 The terms and conditions and privacy policies of such websites govern your use of the services offered on those websites.

-We employ reasonable and current security methods, including physical, technical and administrative safeguards, to prevent loss, misuse, unauthorized access, disclosure, alteration, and destruction of information.
+We employ reasonable and current security methods, including physical, technical, and administrative safeguards, to prevent loss, misuse, unauthorized access, disclosure, alteration, and destruction of information.
 We update and test our security technology on an ongoing basis.
-When you voluntarily disclose personal information online, for example, in public areas or through email, others can collect and use such information.
+When you voluntarily disclose personal data online, for example, in public areas or through email, others can collect and use such information.
 No data transmission over the Internet or any wireless network can be guaranteed to be perfectly secure.
-As a result, while we try to protect your personal information, we cannot ensure or guarantee the security of any information transmitted to us, and you transmit such information at your own risk.
+As a result, while we try to protect your personal data, we cannot ensure or guarantee the security of any information transmitted to us, and you transmit such information at your own risk.